YuvrajGoswami/Java_Tasks/Lab 5/README.md

 Press 2.
 For decryption
 Press 3.
 For Exit
 Enter Your Choice: 2
-Enter The text for decryption: Yuvraj Singh
+Enter The text for decryption: Yuvraj Giri

-Your descrypted massage is: BXYUDM VLQJK
+Your descrypted massage is: BXYUDM JLUL
 Press 1.
 For encryption
 Press 2.
 For decryption
 Press 3.
 For Exit
 Enter Your Choice: 3
+PS C:\Users\Yuvraj\Downloads\self practice>